oslabs-beta/Kafka-Kare/README.md

 4. Visit localhost:3000, create an account or log in.
 Click the 'Add Cluster' button, enter in the port number of your cluster, then click the dashboard button to start viewing your metrics!
+   - Optional: Navigate to localhost:8080 to view your database.
+The username and password is located in the logs of the mongo-express container.
-5. Click the 3 lines to enter in your Slack URL and head to the Alerts page to configure your custom alerting thresholds.
+6. Click the 3 lines to enter in your Slack URL and head to the Alerts page to configure your custom alerting thresholds.
-6. Enjoy!
+7. Enjoy!

 <p align="center">
   <img src="./public/kafkakareAddingcluster.gif" alt="create .env file" width="">